 As we discussed above, mentees can be your new employees or the already existing ones.

 Selection criteria of mentor is extremely important to consider.
 Personality of mentor should go well along with that of mentee so that the mentee is comfortable in discussing his concerns with the mentor.
 A very angry and annoying mentor lacks strong communication with mentees because they fear him.
 So, in such cases, the entire mentoring program results in big failure.

 Mentors must have strong competencies in the relevant areas of the job.
-These competencies could be deep knowledge, good work experience or both.
 The key is having the knowledge whether it comes from the work experience or the qualification.

 In this regard, training the mentors is of utmost importance.
 Teaching them people management skills is the key to successful mentoring in the workplace.
 Therefore, we suggest that select a friendly mentor with relevant field knowledge.